 Wine Beverage Analysis

-For this assignment, I had the opportunity to visit a vineyard with a winery.
+For this assignment, I had the privilege to visit a vineyard in Long Island.